 Additionally, Kostelny recommends shopping for function over appearance.
 But bonus if you can find the perfect fit and function, and it's super cute (obviously).

 Sometimes the best storage option has been right next to you all along: your walls.
 Forget tucking everything into a bin or taking up more precious floor space with yet another shelving unit.
 Wall space isn't just available and efficient; it can make storage more accessible.

 "Adding hooks to make it easy to pick up and go is important — especially for the kiddos," says Monica Friel, the president and cofounder of Chicago-based Chaos to Order.

 Sturdy mudroom hooks are just the beginning.
-Floating shelves, pegboards, corner shelving, built-ins — even attaching finished wooden crates or hanging a shoe organizer on the wall — can transform your everyday vertical space into an organization mecca.
+Consider floating shelves, pegboards, corner shelving, built-ins — even attaching finished wooden crates or hanging a shoe organizer on the wall.
+They can transform your everyday vertical space into an organization mecca.

 #8 Skipping a Labeling System

 Putting labels on everything in the house may make you feel like a bossy taskmaster.
 But, in fact, it makes you a clever organization educator.
 Ricard points out that labels may seem over-the-top at first, but eventually, they make organizing second nature by training others (and reminding you) where things belong.